"The Lone Ranger" (1957): Clayton Moore and Jay Silverheels on the Lower Iverson

 Jay Silverheels and Scout work the area north of Garden of the Gods.
 Immediately to the right of Silverheels' leg is a rock I call the Toucan.
-Silverheels, who was born Harold J. Smith, reportedly rode two different "Scouts," both paint horses, during his five seasons on the TV series.
+Silverheels, who was born Harold J. Smith, reportedly rode a number of different "Scouts," all paint horses, during his five seasons on the TV series.

 "Decision for Chris McKeever"